PreveenSankhala/postgresql-sceencast/README.md

 ![](10.png)

-  **EXTENSION**  Ye SQL statement PostgreSQL database mein ek extension ko create karne ya activate karne ke liye istemal hota hai.
-Extension ek prakar ke additional modules ya functions hote hain jo PostgreSQL database functionality ko extend karte hain.
+**EXTENSION** This SQL statement is used to create or activate an extension in the PostgreSQL database.
+Extensions are additional modules or functions that extend PostgreSQL database functionality.

-**pg_trgm**  Ye extension PostgreSQL mein full-text search aur trigram similarity capabilities provide karta hai.
+**pg_trgm** This extension provides full-text search and trigram similarity capabilities in PostgreSQL.
-Full-text search ka use karke, aap apne data mein text ko search kar sakte hain.
-Trigram similarity ka use karke, aap apne data mein text ke similarity ko calculate kar sakte hain.
+Using full-text search, you can search for text in your data.
+Using Trigram similarity, you can calculate the similarity of text in your data.
-In capabilities ka use karne ke kai liye hai.
-For example, aap ine capabilities ka use karke ek website mein contents ko search kar sakte hain, ek database mein data ko search kar sakte hain, ya ek document collection mein documents ko search kar sakte hain.
+What are the reasons for using these capabilities?
+For example, you can use these capabilities to search for contents in a website, to search for data in a database, or to search for documents in a document collection.

 ### 3.Perform crud operations.